pyControl/docs/docs/user-guide/hardware.md

 The digital input class generates pyControl framework events when a specified pin on the MicroPython board changes state.
 Seperate events can be specified for rising and/or falling edges.

-By default debouncing is used to prevent multiple events being triggered very close together in time if the edges are not clean.
+By default, debouncing is used to prevent multiple events being triggered very close together in time if the edges are not clean.
 The debouncing method used ensures that transient inputs shorter than the debounce duration still generate rising and falling edges.
 Debouncing incurs some overheads so should be turned off for inputs with clean edges and high event rates.

 ```python
 class Digital_input(pin, rising_event=None, falling_event=None, debounce=5, pull=None)